West Point Aesthetic Center, Fontana, CA

 Conclusion: Treating Melasma the Right Way

-Melasma is a stubborn condition, but not impossible to manage.
-The key is avoiding the most common mistakes — like skipping sunscreen, being too aggressive, or expecting overnight results — and committing to a smart, tailored skincare strategy.
+Melasma is a frustrating and often misunderstood skin condition, but it’s not impossible to manage.
+The key is avoiding the five most common mistakes, such as skipping sunscreen, being too aggressive with products, or relying only on drugstore options.

 Ready to Treat Melasma the Right Way?